Pipeline in Aging Career Training (PACT)

 Eligibility Criteria for Participation in the Program

-• Applicants to the program must be currently enrolled at Georgetown University, the University of the District of Columbia, North Carolina Central University, or Hampton University.
+- Applicants to the program must be currently enrolled at Georgetown University, the University of the District of Columbia or North Carolina Central University.
 Rising sophomores, juniors and seniors are all eligible.

-• Individuals from racial and ethnic groups shown by the National Science Foundation to be underrepresented in health-related sciences on a national basis.
+- Individuals from certain demographic groups shown by the National Science Foundation to have less presence in health-related sciences on a national basis.

-• Individuals with disabilities — a physical or mental impairment substantially limiting one or more major life activities.
+- Individuals with varied abilities — a physical or mental impairment substantially limiting one or more major life activities.